JGallardo/dwarf/README.md

 - 5. Use the default `foundation.min.css` or modify Foundation per your needs and then minify it for production.

-Project Structure - Main - Description
+Project - Description of Contents
 ============

 #### README.md